 Arnea is a good starting point to make a hike to the 5th century AD ruins of the castle – Neposi.
 The remaining wall has a height of 4-5 meters and was built upon former foundations possibly going back as far as 1500 BC.
 In the forest around Arnea you can also come across some beautiful waterfalls.

 Domaine Claudia Papayianni is one of the recommended wineries on the Halkidiki tour route.
 The underground cellar is open for wine tasting so you can sample her award winning wines right amongst the barrels that age them.

-If you have your own transportation – combine your drive up to Arnea with a tour of Stageira, the birthplace of Aristotle, as well as Aristotle’s park in Stagira (not to be confused with Stageira) which is dedicated to this famous philosopher and his contribution to science.
+If you have your own transportation, combine your drive up to Arnea with an Aristotle tour – a trip to Stageira (the birthplace of Aristotle) as well as Aristotle’s park in Stagira (not to be confused with Stageira) which is dedicated to this famous philosopher and his contribution to science.